NAU-OSS/Group4/AboutOurAssignment.md

   * "good first issue"
   * and more

-  The "good first issue" tag is where begginers can start with something easy.
+  The "good first issue" tag is where beginners can start with something easy.

 ## Key personnel

-  * Do you have any contact in the project?
-Who?
-  * Who are the main contributors of the project (find it)?
+  Main contributors of the project:
+  * koppor (1,669 commits)
+  * stefan-kolb (890 commits)
+  * oscargus (877 commits)
+  * simonharrer (821 commits)

 ## Communicating with the community

   * What are the communication means available and what are the focus of each?
 (Forums, mailing lists, issue tracker, IRC, Slack, etc.)

-  * Have you already used any of them?
+Jabref has a forum and a blog at http://www.jabref.org/ focused on news, help, releases,  features, feedback, and development.

 ## Workspace setup

-  * Are there tutorials, guidelines or FAQs about setting up the local workspace?
-  * Does the community recommend any specific OS or IDE?
-Which one(s)?
+There are specific instructions under the Readme on the GitHub.
+JabRef can be run on and system with JVM (1.8) and also Linux, Windows, and Mac OS X. JabRef can also be downloaded as an executable.

 ## Code documentation

    * Is any kind of code documentation available?
 Where?

-   * Is the architecture documented?
+All documentation is available at: https://github.com/JabRef/jabref.
+There is no documented architecture.

    * Are there code standards policies/guidelines available?
 Where?

+The code standards policies/guidelines available at https://github.com/JabRef/jabref

 ## Submitting your contribution